PLEASE NOTE WE ARE NOT CURRENTLY TAKING ON NEW CLIENTS IN BANTRY

 We are so sorry, but our Bantry branch is currently closed, with no re-opening date in view.
 We are not taking on new clients at present.
 The only exceptions to this are those who are interested in online therapy – if you are interested in online therapy, please email email@example.com.

 We are a local private Speech and Language Therapy service, serving the West Cork community from our base in the Marino Medical Centre.
-Please phone 085 2122030 to make enquiries or to book an appointment with us.
 We of course take all precautions regarding Covid-19, including hand sanitising stations, face masks, pre-attendance health checks, and room sanitisation between clients.

 We are situated in the Marino Medical Centre, just 100m from Bantry General Hospital.

 To reach the medical centre, turn left into the Dromleigh Resource Centre and the medical centre is just 100 metres ahead of you, with ample free parking, and a relaxed friendly environment.
 We look forward to seeing you!

 Overall, I would say my experience with the Speech Centre has been one which has encouraged, helped and benefited me greatly.
 The approach is both gentle and affirming, yet has also enabled me to journey much further along the road of control than I would ever have imagined possible.
 I now have more hope, more control and can see that I should not be defined by this speech impediment.

 Primary Care Centre, Dromleigh South

 Contact the Bantry Team